What is a Traffic Island?

 There are three main classifications involved based on the purpose they serve.
 The purposes served may be more than one depending on their geometry, location, size and shape.

-- Channelizing Island: These go by the name and functions like a channelizer which provides direction to the vehicles.
+Channelizing Island: These go by the name and functions like a channelizer which provides direction to the vehicles.
 The most prominent use of this type is at the turning points, these allow smooth and easy turning of traffic and prevents interference with the other straight moving vehicles.
 These are also found where the roads converge or diverge as they helps in reducing conflict points and allow easy merging and diverging of traffic.
+These can be raised or marked off area, a painted island or a pedestrian refuge.

-- Divisional Island: These are used along the roads.
+Divisional Island: These are used along the roads.
 These are elongated structures which can be considered as median or divider but used for the traffic moving in the same direction.
 These also provide slip roads which are meant to bypass the traffic signal for straight moving vehicles.
 These are not meant to aid turning but helps in orderly movement of vehicles and might form a part of channelizing island which further assist in reducing conflict points.
+These can be placed near the road shoulder or form a part of road surfaces.

-- Refuge Island: These are large in size and are meant for pedestrians rather than the vehicles.
-These are provided to serve as a safe zones for walkers.
+Refuge Island: These are large in size and are meant for pedestrians rather than the vehicles.
+These are provided to serve as a safe zones for walkers and facilitates road crossings.
 These are raised structures large enough for a person or a group of people to stand.
 These can be located on a mid section of a road at point of pedestrian crossing as these provide a safe and raised surface where driver can see them and remain alert.